PSY 211 - Child Development

 - Critically evaluate empirical evidence concerning child development.

-- Apply child development concepts to further the development and welfare of children in real-world settings.
+- Apply child development concepts to further the development and welfare of children.